levelupcc/level-up/_pages/before-an-event/planning-your-event-agenda/planning-your-event-agenda.md

 parent: Before an Event
 breadcrumb: Planning Your Event Agenda
 ---
+##### Make sure you allot yourself enough time for crafting an agenda as well the preparation that follows.
+The more days there are for the workshop, the more prep days you'll need.

 Next to figuring out your individual Topics, overall session agenda planning is the probably the most important activity you can spend time on before you get into the classroom.
 Since many events will require trainers to tweak agendas based on unknown or unforeseen circumstances, thoughtful and thorough pre-event preparation will help you make last-minute adjustments, especially if you're prepared for a second set of potential training sessions.

 The decisions in the process of [Planning Your Training Event](/level-up/before-an-event/planning-your-training-event/) will become input parameters for the process of designing your agenda.
 To present this guidance as helpfully as possible, we've broken this resource down into several main sections that can be used as planning aids for workshops: